radicaled42/https-certificates-local-kubernetes/README.md

 ## Conclusion

 There are a million ways to simulate SSL in Kubernetes.
 This one is just one more.
 The best part?
 You’ve basically recreated a production-like environment with cert-manager, Ingress, and a Let's-Encrypt-but-not-quite cert issuance system.
 And hey, it only took a few hours of troubleshooting, head-scratching, and maybe a little crying.

+If you like it share it.
+If you don't like it share it anyway and tell me how to improve it.